 Every professional is unique, as is Larry’s approach with each.

-For clients in the Toronto region, Larry’s coaching is in-person.
-For clients in other areas of Canada and the United States, Larry coaches on the phone or online.
+For clients in the Toronto area, Larry will agree with the client whether the coaching is in-person or via a video call.
+For clients in other areas of Canada and the United States, Larry coaches on the phone or via video call.

 The Time Commitment

 The number of coaching sessions is flexible and very much depends on the needs of the coaching client.
 It is ultimately the client’s decision.
-Larry has had coaching clients where the monthly meetings extend up to a year or more, and for others the client has achieved the results they desired after 3 – 4 months.
-For some coaching clients they appreciate the resource and momentum hence the coaching has continued for years.
+Larry has coaching clients that continue to have sessions for years – they appreciate the resource and momentum therefore the coaching continues.
 For some long-term clients Larry’s role graduates to that of mentor stepping beyond solely business development.

 If the individual accountant or lawyer is engaging and paying for Larry’s coaching themselves because they wish for the coaching to be kept private from their firm, the cost is discussed and agreed.